nohackjustnoobb/Macro-Deck-Firmware/README.md

 ## SD Card Folder and File Structure

+_Note that the path cannot contain any spaces._

 ### Root Directory (First Layer)

 Each folder in the root directory represents a profile.